What is Accounts Receivable Factoring?

 Accounts receivable factoring can be without recourse or with recourse.

 - Transfer with recourse: In transfer with recourse, the factor can demand money back from the company that transferred receivables if it cannot collect from customers.

-- Transfer without recourse: In transfer without recourse, the factor takes on all the risk of uncollectable receivables.
-The company that transferred receivables has no liability for uncollectable receivables.
+- Transfer without recourse: In transfer without recourse, the factor takes on all the risk of uncollectible receivables.
+The company that transferred receivables has no liability for uncollectible receivables.